jump-dev/Clp.jl/README.md

 julia> import Pkg; Pkg.add("Clp")
 ```

 Clp.jl will use [BinaryProvider.jl](https://github.com/JuliaPackaging/BinaryProvider.jl) to automatically install the Clp binaries.
-This should work for both the official Julia binaries from `https://julialang.org/downloads/` and source-builds.
+This should work for both the [official Julia binaries](https://julialang.org/downloads) and source-builds.

 ## Custom Installation